ThomasLengeling/KinectPV2/README.md

 The actual processing library, just copy the folder KinectPV2 into the libraries folder in your processing sketch folder

 ---

-To build the library from source, use this repository [KinectPV2_BuildLibs](https://github.com/ThomasLengeling/KinectPV2_BuildLibs)

 #### Todo